JoaoSilvaInc/Byatrice-VSC-Extension/README.md

 No known issues at the moment.
 Please report any bugs or feature requests on the GitHub issues page.
 Release Notes
 1.0.0
-Initial release of BYTC Extension.
+Initial release of BYTC File Viewer Extension.
 Added functionality to open and interpret .bytc files.
 Display interpreted content in a readable format.
 Contributing